CSIprinceton/workshop-july-2022/README.md

     - Tutorial 4: [Deep Wannier by Pinchen Xie](https://youtu.be/0iDvZimtBQ4)

 ### Acknowledgements
-This school was funded and organized by the center [Chemistry in Solution and at Interfaces](https://ccsc.princeton.edu/) funded by the U.S. Department of Energy under award DE-SC0019394.
+This workshop was funded and organized by the center [Chemistry in Solution and at Interfaces](https://ccsc.princeton.edu/) funded by the U.S. Department of Energy under award DE-SC0019394.